-Covid 19 coronavirus: Health officials with today's case numbers update
+Covid 19 coronavirus: NZ has just one active case, social gatherings increase to 100 guests

 • Covid 19 coronavirus: The virus figure Australian officials are most worried about

+On Thursday director general of health Ashley Bloomfield announced no new Covid-19 cases - marking six days since a new case was discovered, a record since the start of the pandemic.

-On Thursday it was announced 96-year-old Eileen Hunter, a resident at St Margaret's rest home, said the 96-year-old died "due to Covid-19" on May 24.
+On Thursday it was confirmed that 96-year-old Eileen Hunter, a resident at St Margaret's rest home, had died "due to Covid-19" on May 24.

 She became New Zealand's 22nd Covid-19 death.